 Do you know what Schamoni’s intentions were?
 I’m curious because it’s a very exuberant work, as if he wanted to put everything he felt about cinema, about Germany, about culture into one film, and it just sort of goes all over the place.

-It’s interesting you say you were trying to make it more coherent, because to me the most consistent thing throughout the film is in fact the recurring use of “She Brings the Rain.”
+It’s interesting you say you were trying to make it more coherent, because the most consistent thing throughout the film is the recurring use of “She Brings the Rain.”
 Could talk about how it functions in the film?
 Was it written specifically for A Big Grey-Blue Bird?

 No, when I started to work on the film, this song already existed without having been released on record or published.
 And I thought it was perfect for the film, so we used it.